svilupp/PromptingTools.jl/docs/src/frequently_asked_questions.md

 Pro tip: Always set the spending limits!

+## Getting an error "ArgumentError: api_key cannot be empty" despite having set `OPENAI_API_KEY`?

+Quick fix: just provide kwarg `api_key` with your key to the `aigenerate` function (and other `ai*` functions).

+This error is thrown when the OpenAI API key is not available in 1) local preferences or 2) environment variables (`ENV["OPENAI_API_KEY"]`).

+First, check if you can access the key by running `ENV["OPENAI_API_KEY"]` in the Julia REPL.
+If it returns `nothing`, the key is not set.

+If the key is set, but you still get the error, there was a rare bug in earlier versions where if you first precompiled PromptingTools without the API key, it would remember it and "compile away" the `get(ENV,...)` function call.
+If you're experiencing this bug on the latest version of PromptingTools, please open an issue on GitHub.

+The solution is to force a new precompilation, so you can do any of the below:
+1) Force precompilation (run `Pkg.precompile()` in the Julia REPL)
+2) Update the PromptingTools package (runs precompilation automatically)
+3) Delete your compiled cache in `.julia` DEPOT (usually `.julia/compiled/v1.10/PromptingTools`).
+You can do it manually in the file explorer or via Julia REPL: `rm("~/.julia/compiled/v1.10/PromptingTools", recursive=true, force=true)`

 ## Setting OpenAI Spending Limits

 OpenAI allows you to set spending limits directly on your account dashboard to prevent unexpected costs.